 The betrayal and the arrest of Jesus Christ

 (Miniature painting: by Aristakes Tzeruni, Aghtamar Gospels, 1391, Aghtamar, lake Van, Matenadaran collection)

-There wasn't much to celebrate over Easter.
-But did it occur to you that the Last Supper conjures up one specific Da Vinci image in Western culture?
+Has it not occurred to you that the Last Supper conjures up one specific Da Vinci image in Western culture?
 That a medieval Armenian counterpart may look quirky in an endearing way?
 Here we have put together a selection of Armenian miniature depictions of The Passion of the Christ.
 You may be surprised to find out how their fate has been intertwined with the glorious and tragic fortunes of our nation!

 Arshile Gorky, a forerunner of American abstract-expressionism, venerated the thirteenth century Armenian miniaturist Toros Roslin, who has often been viewed as a precursor of Giotto for his portrayals of the human condition.

 From the tenth century onwards, Armenian miniaturists left behind a trail of extraordinary artistic achievements.
 They perfected the art of composition, and explored an infinite range of color harmonies and proportional relationships.
 Making and owning an illuminated manuscript was such an honor, that both artists and owners added their names to the colophons.

 While a diversity of traditions and styles were practiced in the medieval scriptoriums of the Armenian world, the schematic portrayal of biblical scenes, as well as the relationship between characters were passed down faithfully from one generation to the next.

 The artistic imagination of Armenian miniaturists continues to fascinate us even today.
 Many of their works are recognized as universal masterpieces.
 Two years ago, a number of inspirational examples were showcased at the MET exhibition dedicated to the artistic legacy of Armenia.